thinkhr-code/developer-hub/README.md

 <a id="sample-code"></a>
 ## Sample Code

-Our sample code comes in the following varieties:
+Our sample code comes in the following varieties (not all samples have all varieties):

 * Command Line via curl
+* Excel / VBA
 * Java
 * Javascript
+* PERL
 * PHP

 <a id="sample-code-oauth"></a>